 2. Arrow Functions

-Arrow functions offer a more concise syntax for writing function expressions and lexically bind the this
+Arrow functions offer a more concise syntax for writing function expressions and lexically bind the this value, making them especially useful for callbacks and methods.

 const add = (a, b) => a + b;